HaydenBruin/ReactJS-Countdown-Component/README.md

+-- This was a simple react component used for a presentation --

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

 Simple countdown component for a ReactJS presentation - Uses CRA to fast track build time.